{{ model.primaryDisplay }}

 Limitations, Privacy, and Accuracy Notes:

-Bodyweight workout planning depends on information this page cannot observe: injury history, medical conditions, current fatigue, room surface, actual technique, heart rate, medication effects, sleep, and how a movement feels today.
+Bodyweight workout planning depends on information this page cannot observe: injury history, medical conditions, current fatigue, room surface, actual technique, heart rate, medication effects, sleep, pregnancy status, and how a movement feels today.

-• The constraint choices are broad substitutions.
-They do not diagnose wrist, knee, back, shoulder, or cardiovascular symptoms.
+• Constraint choices are broad substitutions.
+They do not diagnose wrist, knee, back, shoulder, pelvic-floor, or cardiovascular symptoms.

-• RPE labels are target effort language, not measured physiological data.
+• RPE labels are effort targets, not measured physiological data.
 The same routine can feel moderate for one person and vigorous for another.

 • Timing is a planning model.
 It does not estimate calories, power output, training load, or long-term progress.